 Hypersensitivity vasculitis in adults

-Primary angiitis of the central nervous system
+Primary angiitis of the central nervous system in adults

 Relapsing disease in granulomatosis with polyangiitis (Wegener's) and microscopic polyangiitis

 Treatment and prognosis of eosinophilic granulomatosis with polyangiitis (Churg-Strauss)

 Treatment of cyclophosphamide-resistant granulomatosis with polyangiitis (Wegener’s) and microscopic polyangiitis

 Treatment of giant cell (temporal) arteritis

 Henoch-Schönlein purpura (IgA vasculitis): Clinical manifestations and diagnosis

 Treatment of the mixed cryoglobulinemia syndrome

 The following organizations also provide reliable health information.